-- Automatic transmission:

-- 1. Set the parking brake and shift to P (Park).

-- 2. Turn off the engine and remove the key.

-- 3. Block the wheels.

-- Manual transmission:

-- 1. Set the parking brake, depress the clutch pedal, place the gearshift in

-- 1 (First), and release the clutch pedal.
+- 1. For vehicles equipped with an automatic transmission, set the parking brake and shift to P (Park).
+For vehicles equipped with a manual transmission, set the parking brake, press and hold the clutch pedal, place the gearshift in 1 (First), and release the clutch pedal.

 - 2. Turn off the engine and remove the key.

 - 3. Block the wheels.